Strasserism: Stance on religion

-Strasser's relationship with religion evolved to fit his political needs.
-In his early revolutionary phase, as outlined in his "Fourteen Theses," he adopted a staunchly anti-clerical stance, targeting "Ultramontanism" (Catholicism's political loyalty to the power of the Pope) as a "supra-national power" colluding with Jews and Freemasons.
+Strasser's stance on religion changed for many times to fit his political needs.
+In his early phase, as outlined in his "Fourteen Theses," he adopted a staunchly anti-clerical stance and accused "Ultramontanism" (Catholicism's political loyalty to the power of the Pope) as a "supra-national power" colluding with Jews and Freemasons.

-By the time of his exile, however, his public positioning had become far more complex.
-In his 1940 memoir Hitler and I, he constructed an elaborate narrative of ideological opposition.
-As part of this, he claimed that Hitler had opportunistically condemned General Ludendorff's "atheism" to appease Catholic leaders, while asserting that Hitler himself was more of a "German pagan."
-Later, he retrospectively framed his 1930 split with Hitler as a principled, "German Protestant" stand against a "Roman Catholic, Italian fascist" demand for absolute loyalty, even casting his own defiance in a Martin Luther-like role.
+However, his public position on religious issues had become more complex by the time of his exile.
+In his 1940 memoir Hitler and I, he constructed an elaborate narrative of ideological opposition between him and Hitler on religious issues and claimed that Hitler had opportunistically condemned General Ludendorff's "atheism" to appease Catholic leaders, and that Hitler himself was more of a "German pagan."
+Later, he reframed his 1930 split with Hitler as a principled, "German Protestant" stand against a "Roman Catholic, Italian fascist," and cast his own role as that of Martin Luther.
 Elsewhere in the same book, Strasser also condemned Hitler's persecution of the churches.
-This self-portrayal as a protector of Christian interests culminated in his other major work from that year, Germany Tomorrow, where he presented Christian values as the "fundamental bond of the unity of the West," and speculated positively on the "Germanization of Catholicism" and the "Catholicization of Protestantism" as signs of a coming religious renewal in Europe.
-In his later polemics, he would go even further, framing the conflict as a struggle against Hitler's alleged "atheism."
-Ironically, despite his public posturing, Strasser, a Catholic by birth, relied on the charity of the Catholic Benedictine Order during his years of exile in Canada.
-Following his return to West Germany in 1955, one of his first political projects was an attempt to found a "Catholic People's Party" (katholische Volkspartei).
+In his other major work from that year, Germany Tomorrow, he presented Christian values as the "fundamental bond of the unity of the West," and viewed the "Germanization of Catholicism" and the "Catholicization of Protestantism" as signs of a coming religious renewal in Europe.
+In his later polemics, he would frame the conflict between him and Hitler as his struggle against Hitler's alleged "atheism."